Song requests, music through your Twitch chat bot

 Moobot offers curated blacklists for both songs and YouTube channels.

-To activate the curated blacklist, go the blacklist menu for songs or/and YouTube channels, activate the «Enable the global blacklist»
+To activate the curated blacklist, go to the blacklist menu for songs and/or YouTube channels, activate the «Enable the global blacklist»

 button at the bottom of the menu.